Click on this video for more info and COVID update!

 About Florence Crittenton Services

-Florence Crittenton Services is a Denver.metro area nonprofit in our 126th year of serving women.
+Florence Crittenton Services is a Denver.metro area nonprofit that has been supporting women for over 125.
 Our mission is to educate, prepare, and empower teen mothers and their children.
 Through a partnership with Denver Public Schools, we operate a campus family resource center comprised of a high school for pregnant and parenting teens, age 14-21, a Colorado Shines-rated Early.Childhood Education Center for their children, age 6 weeks-5 years, and a variety of other wraparound services, including a Student and Family Support Program, a basic needs store, an on-site school-based health center including a dental clinic, and a variety of career and technical pathways for graduates.

 How You Can Serve.